telus/tds-core/guide/getting-started/developers.md

 }
 ```

-### 2. Import the TDS styles
+### 2. Import the TDS css-reset styles

 Import the TDS stylesheet into the main entry point of your application.
-It contains a small amount of page level styles and the pre-compiled components' styles.
-We use CSS Modules to generate unique class names, which guarantees that TDS component styles will not conflict with your application's class names.
+It contains a small amount of page level styles.

 You will not use these styles directly.
 Webpack will bundle the TDS styles with your application-specific styles, and they will be consumed by the TDS components.